How to Tile an Accent Wall Like a Pro - MARSHALLTOWN®

 With a tile cutter, cut the first row of tiles.
 We recommend using the MARSHALLTOWN 24" Pro Tile Cutter.
 The key to achieving an accurate, clean cut is to apply even pressure across the tile when scoring it.
 It should sound smooth and consistent, like ice skating.

-man using the MARSHALLTOWN Pro Tile Cutter to score and snap tile
+Using MARSHALLTOWN Pro Tile Cutter to score and snap tile with even pressure for clean cut

 Step 3: Gather Tools & Materials